pbousquets/armadillo-batchx/README.md

 ```
 cd armadillo

-./configure #run it as sudo to install the python packages globally
+./configure #run it as sudo to install the python packages and creating an alias globally
 ```

 ## Getting armadillo ready